dlambert8/MCA-2024/README.md

 ## Week 7: MEI Copyright Licensing
 Here is a second version of my MEI file with the updated metadata.
-I have now added the metadata of genre classifications and a creative commons license.
-(As we can see in the highlighted yellow.
+I have now added the metadata of genre classifications and a creative commons license, as we can see in the highlighted yellow.
 Once again here is the link to the mei file [I added this to](https://raw.githubusercontent.com/dlambert8/MCA-2024/refs/heads/master/Adea%20by%20Allesandro%20Amato%20-%20copy-Part_1%20(1).mei)

 ![mei friend photo](https://github.com/user-attachments/assets/5b1c86d0-f773-467a-86d3-f561ac8ef3fa)